SNAP Administrative Appeals LAwyers

 The Second Step: Appeals Process

 Now that you and your attorney have responded to the charging letter, the USDA might decide it’s time to issue a chance for an administrative appeal.
-It’s always best to have someone with extensive law experience handle this for you.
+It’s always to have someone with extensive law experience handle this for you.
 Deciding to forgo an attorney this late in the game could result in the loss of your ability to accept SNAP benefits.
 You are free to appeal the decision made by the USDA any time following the response to your SNAP charging letter response.

 Your attorney has to file the correct paperwork with the court, schedule a hearing, and provide the evidence necessary to enforce an appeal when the USDA presents its case.
 Losing your SNAP benefits could close your business if you’re not careful.
 During the appeal process, you must allow your attorney to present all the facts and the evidence to support a lack of wrongdoing in your place of business.